george-probably/probably.blog/Weblog/Pages/Setup/Apple Mac Studio.md

 Apple, the company that knows what you want more than you do, *did* make this the very definition of "if you use it for what Apple wants you to use it for, it's second to none. " If you don't, it's worthless".

 Though you can get some games via the App Store, the selection is very hit-and-miss.
 If you want to do some proper gaming, you *could* install Parallels to get Windows, but performance varies wildly by game.
-Also: the fact you can't so much as upgrade the storage is the most Apple thing I've ever seen
+Also: the fact you can't so much as upgrade the storage is the most Apple thing I've ever seen!

 macOS is the most infuriating part of the device, though, and if it natively ran Windows, it'd probably be the perfect machine, but since it's not...